Pettit National Ice Center: The rink

 The Pettit is one of only thirty indoor 400-meter ovals in the world, the sixth oldest, and is an official US Speedskating training facility.
-The Pettit has hosted numerous skating competitions, including the National Short and Long Track Speed Skating Championships, the 2000 World Allround Championships,the World Sprint Speed Skating Championships, and the U.S. Olympic Team Trials for Long Track Speed Skating in 2018 and again in 2022.
+The Pettit has hosted numerous skating competitions, including the National Short and Long Track Speed Skating Championships, the 2000 World Allround Championships, the World Sprint Speed Skating Championships, the ISU World Cup in 2025, and the U.S. Olympic Team Trials for Long Track Speed Skating in 2018, 2022, and 2026.
 The elevation of the facility at street level is approximately 720 ft above sea level.

 The rink also hosts a skating school that offers classes for children and adults in figure skating, ice hockey, and speed skating.

 Olympic speed skating gold medalists Bonnie Blair and Dan Jansen were the rink's first skaters.